HaniceSun/hanicesun.github.io/resume.md

 - Identified a suspicious intronic mutation in neonatal diabetes by analyzing whole genome sequencing (WGS) and array-based genotyping data from mice.

-- Collaborated with collegues to validate the mutation is causing diabetes by introducing it into both B6 and NOD mice using CRISPR/Cas9 editing.
+- Collaborated with colleagues to validate the mutation is causing diabetes by introducing it into both B6 and NOD mice using CRISPR/Cas9 editing.

 - Proposed a mechanism where the mutation creates a novel splice site, resulting in a longer transcript but truncated protein, which has been verified.